biojava/biojava.github.io/wiki/Short_coding_exercise.md

 **Goal 1:**

+Implement the interface

+` public interface StringOverlapFinder {`
+`     String getOverlap(String x, String y);`
+` }`

-Create a function that can accept two strings (x, y).
-The function should then locate the overlap of the end of x with the beginning of
+The getOverlap function should locate the overlap of the end of x with the beginning of y.
-y.
 The function should return the non-overlapping start of x If x does not match the first length(x) characters of y, then return x.
 The minimum overlap should be 5 or more characters.

 **Goal 2:**

-The function should be nicely wrapped up to accept a file, from the command line, that has two columns.
+The function should be wrapped up to accept a file, from the command line, that has two columns.

 The resulting program should accept the file, feeding the function with each element from the column and print the result to either an out file